drcrystalm/Sprint-Challenge--JavaScript/README.md

 There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!

-Changing README to determine if my new branch works.
+Changing README to determine if my new branch works.- Side note, new branch works!
+Toot toot!